mbernste/mbernste.github.io/_teaching/CS302_Fall_2013_Spring_2014.md

 location: "Madison, WI"
 ---

 A Java-based introduction to computer programming class taught in the Fall 2013 and Spring 2014 semesters.
-Course slides can be found below: